pgxcentre/genipe/_sources/tutorials/tutorial_mixedlm.txt

        --pheno-name Pheno3

-For more information about the arguments and options, see the :ref:`lin-tut-usage` section.
-The number of process to use might differ according to the installation type and to the computer/server.
-See the :ref:`lin-tut-execution-time` section for more information.
+For more information about the arguments and options, see the :ref:`mixedlm-tut-usage` section.
+For an approximation of the execution time, refer to the :ref:`stats-exec-time` section.

 .. note::